2026 Canadian Orienteering Festival

 O-Store: The O-Store will be set up in the arena during this race

-Food/Drink: The Hilsborough Golf Clubhouse will???not be open during and/or??? after this race for normal operations.
+Food/Drink: The Hillsborough Golf Clubhouse Bar and Restaurant will be open during and/or after this race for normal operations.

 Fishbones Knockout Sprint